Donor Eggs for Surrogacy

 Egg Donation With Surrogacy — At First Glance

-If a woman’s eggs cannot be used for any reason, eggs from a donor may be fertilized with the male intended parent’s sperm and the resulting embryos can be transferred to the surrogate mother.
+If a woman’s eggs cannot be used for any reason, eggs from a donor may be fertilized with the male intended parent’s sperm and the resulting embryos can be transferred to the gestational carrier.

-Success rates for IVF with egg donation can be three to 10 times greater than with traditional IVF.
+Success rates for IVF with egg donation can be 3 to 10 times greater than with traditional IVF.
 This extraordinary success is due to the use of young, fertile egg donors.